JBetz/clap/README.md

 `Clap.Interface.*` provides idiomatic Haskell types and functions for using the CLAP interface.

 `Clap.*` has higher-level functions for building a CLAP host.
+See [ensemble](https://github.com/JBetz/ensemble) for an example.

 # Implementation status

 Overall, this library is very WIP and not ready for production use.
-But it very much aims to be, with the long term goal of being a piece of a larger audio engine written in Haskell that can be used as a modular backend for building DAWs and other music software.
-It would handle things like sequencing, audio I/O, plugin hosting, SoundFonts, and more.

 ## Modules